appium/appium/packages/appium/docs/en/ecosystem/index.md

 ## Clients

-You need a clients to write and run Appium scripts.
+You need clients to write and run Appium scripts.
 To learn more about clients, read our [Client Intro](../intro/clients.md).
 Here is the list of known Appium clients.
 You'll want to become very familiar with your client documentation (as well as the documentation of any Selenium client that the Appium client depends on) since that is what you will use as your primary interface to Appium.